top of page

 URSA MAJOR HOLIDAY BALL

-The Ursa Major Holiday Ball is a formal dance event featuring a variety of dances, including Waltz, Swing, Polka, Foxtrot, called dances, and line dances.
+The Ursa Major Holiday Ball is a formal dance event featuring a variety of dances, including waltz, swing, cha-cha, as well as called dances and line dances.

 BALL SCHEDULE